M17-Project/Codec2-mod/README.md

 Bit-exactness with the reference Codec2 encoder has been verified using identical input signals and byte-for-byte comparison of encoded frames.
 Bit-exactness refers to the encoded bitstream - decoded audio samples may differ from the reference implementation.
+The removal of floating point maths was not a goal here.

 ## Motivation and goals

 > [!NOTE]
 > Bit-exact behavior compared to the vanilla Codec2 has been achieved.
 > The `main` branch contains the refactored and optimized implementation while preserving bitstream compatibility.
+>
+> The removal of floating-point math was not a goal of this work.

 Planned next steps include:
 - Quantizer experiments (energy, pitch, LSPs)